mongodb/academia-mongodb-lab-python/README.md

 Each section is in a [Jupyter Notebook](https://jupyter.org/).
 The lab is designed to be completed interactively in the browser in cloud-hosted Jupyter Notebooks created with [Binder](https://mybinder.org/).

 ## Maximum concurrent users
 The maximum number of simultaneous users for a given Binder repo is 100.
 For this reason, please avoid using this lab with Binder for large classes.
-If you have need for more concurrent users, consider runnnig the lab locally by cloning the repo and running on a local Jupyter server.
+If you have need for more concurrent users, consider running the lab locally by cloning the repo and running on a local Jupyter server.

 ## Usage
 1. Click the 'Launch Binder' button to load the lab.